Przemysł II: Reconciliation with Bolesław the Pious

-The apparent difference of interests between Przemysł II and his uncle Bolesław the Pious in the Silesian and Czech affairs, did not disturb their good relations.
+The apparent difference of interests between Przemysł II and his uncle Bolesław the Pious in the Silesian and Czech affairs did not disturb their good relations.
 Evidence of this was the common issuance of documents, such as 6 January 1278.

 Another proof of the close cooperation between uncle and nephew in the last years of Bolesław the Pious' life is in the events that took place in mid-1278 (probably in August): (Note: Mature historiography moved Bolesław's expedition to the end of May or early June.
 See W. Rybczyński: Wielkopolska pod rządami synów Władysława Odonica (1235–1279), [in:] "Rocznik Filarecki", I, 1886, pp. 316–317.)
 Bolesław, using the weakness of the Margraviate of Brandenburg during the fight between Ottokar II and Rudolph I, in only eight days attacked Neumark and advanced until Myślibórz, where his troops defeated Margrave Otto V the Long.

 Przemysł II didn't participate in this expedition (at least directly, according to Jan Długosz), because at that moment he was in Ląd, according to a document dated 24 August 1278.
 (Note: A completely different date is fixed by J. Tęgowski: W sprawie emendacji dokumentu Przemysła II dotyczącego powrotu Siemomysła na Kujawy, "Zapiski Kujawsko-Dobrzyńskie", serie A, 1978, pp. 213–219.
 He draws attention to the possibility of a mistake in the date of the document and the correct year of publication would be 1279.
-However, no other sources confirmated this and Tęgowski thesis remains only a hypothesis.)
+However, no other sources confirmed this and Tęgowski's thesis remains only a hypothesis.)
 Certainly by the command of his uncle, (Note: Przemysł II had then only less than 20 years.
 It seems obvious that with the much olders Leszek II the Black and Ziemomysł of Inowrocław not have asked for his direct arbitration but rather to his uncle Bolesław, who (perhaps due to his war against Brandenburg or wanting to raise the prestige of his nephew), declined his participation in the meeting by sending Przemysł II with a retinue of experienced advisors: Maciej, Castellan of Kalisz; Bodzenta, Castellan of Ladz; Andrzej, Castellan of Nakielsk; Bodzęta, Castellan of Gieck; Bierwołt, Castellan of Lędzki and the Gniezno knight Bogumil.
 Przemysł II acted as mediator in the dispute between Dukes Leszek II the Black and Ziemomysł of Inowrocław and his subjects.)
-The dispute was because the close ties between Ziemomysł with the Teutonic Order, at the expense of the local noble families.
-Early in 1271 Ziemomysł had suffered the rebellion of his subjects and temporary had lost his Duchy of Inowrocław, who was placed under the guardianship of both Bolesław the Pious and Leszek II the Black.
+The dispute was because of the close ties between Ziemomysł and the Teutonic Order, at the expense of the local noble families.
+Early in 1271, Ziemomysł had suffered the rebellion of his subjects and had lost his Duchy of Inowrocław, which was placed under the guardianship of both Bolesław the Pious and Leszek II the Black.